 Bedded Whitetail Doe

-During one of my recent visits to the Sequoyah National Wildlife Refuge in Oklahoma, I was able to capture an incredible photo of a bedded Whitetail Doe.
-This beautiful creature was nestled in the brush near Baker’s Field, located on the west side of the road that leads to South Sally Jones Lake.
+During a recent visit to the Sequoyah National Wildlife Refuge in Oklahoma, I captured a memorable photo of a bedded Whitetail Doe.
+She was resting quietly in the brush near Baker’s Field, a well-known spot for wildlife activity on the west side of the road leading to South Sally Jones Lake.
+The dense vegetation and proximity to water make it an ideal location for deer to seek shade and safety.

-As I drove slowly on the road towards the parking area, I almost missed her because she blended in so well with her surroundings.
-I’m used to seeing deer in this area, but it was the first time I had seen one bedded down so close to the road.
-It was an incredible sight to witness, and I felt grateful to have my Canon EOS 7D Mark II camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached, resting on a bean bag draped over the open window of my pickup.
+As I drove slowly toward the parking area, I almost overlooked her.
+She blended perfectly into her surroundings.
+While deer sightings in this area are common, this was my first time seeing one bedded down so close to the road.
+I was fortunate to have my camera ready, using a bean bag on the open window of my pickup for stability.